Sherwin-Williams Cashmere Interior Paint Review

 Our answer would be yes!
 Cashmere could use a re-formulation, especially in the medium luster finish.
 The medium lustre sheen is often used for interior trim.
 However, Cashmere is a poor performing trim paint, in terms of coverage.

 If you wish to use Sherwin – Williams Cashmere for interior trim paint be ready for two coats.
 Without tint, the paint simply doesn’t have enough pigmentation to cover much of anything.

-As an example: During a white on white trim re-paint project, Cashmere was used.
-When used for trim it would not cover light scuffs from shoes marks or areas of the trim that had slightly yellowed.
+As an example: During a white-on-white trim re-paint project, Cashmere was used.
+When used for trim it would not cover light scuffs from shoe marks or areas of the trim that had slightly yellowed.

 We found this product to be okay for the intended purpose of offering a smoother finish.

-However, if you are planning to paint the interior trim of your home, we highly suggest that you upgrade to Sherwin- Williams Duration or Emerald Urethane Enamel.
+However, if you are planning to paint the interior trim of your home, we highly suggest that you upgrade to Sherwin- Williams ProClassic or Emerald Urethane Enamel.

 Yes, the upgraded trim paint will add to your paint supplies costs, but these products will also be the difference between being able to easily wipe down trim and/ or having to paint your trim once vs twice.